Professional wrestling match types: Spin the Wheel, Make the Deal

-Spin the Wheel, Make the Deal was introduced in WCW at the 1992 Halloween Havoc for the Sting versus Jake Roberts match.
-It was remade in TNA as the "Wheel of Dixie" and in WWE as "Raw Roulette".
-Not a match type itself, it assigns a type to a match.
-Before the match, a wheel of fortune featuring a number of match types is spun, with the match landed on being used for the night.
-WWE usually made use of this when Raw was in the Las Vegas area.
-It was also used at NXT: Halloween Havoc five times.
+The Spin the Wheel, Make the Deal concept was introduced in WCW at the 1992 Halloween Havoc to determine the stipulation for the match pitting Sting versus Jake Roberts.
+While not a match type in and of itself, Spin the Wheel, Make the deal involves a wheel of fortune featuring a number of match types.
+When the wheel is spun, the stipulation it lands on is the one used for the match.
+The concept was later used in TNA as the "Wheel of Dixie" and in WWE as "Raw Roulette".
+Since 2020, WWE has revived Spin the Wheel, Make the Deal for Halloween Havoc, which was itself revived as an event for the NXT brand.

 Strip matches

 In two kinds of matches, a wrestler does not win by pinfall or submission, but only by stripping their opponent of their clothing.
 Historically, these types of matches were contested between managers or valets, due to their supposed lack of wrestling ability.
 In the Attitude Era, however, full-time female wrestlers (known formerly as Divas in WWE) began engaging in strip matches for the purpose of titillation.